AC888221/free-genai-bootcamp-2025/opea-comps-w3/GPT-SoVITS-Inference_api.md

+Key Issues in Your Testing Code
+Looking at your test code and the GPT-SoVITS API documentation:

+Your test_endpoints functions aren't specifically testing the GPT-SoVITS endpoints correctly The GPT-SoVITS API requires specific parameters that may be missing in your requests Your test configuration doesn't match the expected format for the GPT-SoVITS API

+GPT-SoVITS Endpoints
+From the first document, here are the main endpoints:

+/tts - For text-to-speech conversion
+/control - For service control (restart/exit)
+/set_gpt_weights - To change GPT model weights /set_sovits_weights - To change SoVITS model weights

+Common Issues and Required Parameters
+Based on the GPT-SoVITS code, here are the mandatory parameters for the TTS endpoint:

+text - Text to be synthesized (required) text_lang - Language of the text (required, must be in supported languages) ref_audio_path - Reference audio path (required) prompt_lang - Language of the prompt text (required, must be in supported languages) text_split_method - Text split method (must be in supported methods, default is "cut5")

+Make sure that:

+The audio file referenced by ref_audio_path actually exists in the system The languages specified are supported by your GPT-SoVITS installation For GET requests, all parameters are properly URL-encoded

 Overview
 This document aims to introduce how to use our Text-to-Speech API, including making requests via GET and POST methods.
 This API supports converting text into the voice of specified characters and supports different languages and emotional expressions.